coderefinery/manuals/local-breakout-rooms.md

 - Your audience (for example, the community at your university) registers there, and you relay communication from us to them.
-- You may (but don't have to) create **teams**, where you have one exercise leader for 5-6 learners.
-The exercise leader guides the team and supports collaboration and community - and lets us scale much better than we could otherwise.
+- You may (but don't have to) create **teams**, where you have one team leader for 5-6 learners.
+The team leader guides the team and supports collaboration and community - and lets us scale much better than we could otherwise.
 Teams also support retention after the course, especially if they knew each other before